Direct line to the kitchen

 Is the app free?

-The planned first release is free, with no ads, subscriptions, or paid unlock path exposed in the launch UI.
+The planned first release is free, with no subscriptions or paid extras planned.

-We genuinely want to hear it.
-Send a note to [email protected], especially if a particular board style, lighting condition, or play moment caused trouble.
+Please send it.
+Write to hello@eatchess.com, especially if a particular board style, lighting condition, or play moment caused trouble.